-Digital marketing isn't necessarily difficult to learn, but it requires time, effort, and persistence.
-If you're not familiar with search engines, data analysis, or content management, you can expect to feel a little overwhelmed at first, especially if you're trying to learn digital marketing on your own.
-Most industry experts agree that fundamental digital marketing skills aren't difficult to learn.
-However, it can be difficult to master those skills and use them effectively in digital marketing campaigns.
+Digital marketing isn't necessarily hard to learn, but it does require time, effort, and dedication.
+If you're not familiar with search engines, data analysis, or content management, you may feel overwhelmed at first, especially if you're trying to learn digital marketing on your own.
+Most industry experts agree that the fundamentals of digital marketing aren't difficult to learn.
+However, it can be challenging to master those skills and use them effectively in digital marketing campaigns.

 That's why it's best to learn digital marketing in an enabling environment, whether through an online course, a marketing degree, an internship, or an in-person or online digital marketing community.
-It requires work, but mastering digital marketing can lead to a rewarding career.
-The truth is that building a successful career in digital marketing isn't difficult, although many want you to believe it.
+It takes work, but mastering digital marketing can lead to a rewarding career.
+The truth is that building a successful career in digital marketing isn't difficult, although many want you to believe it is.
 In digital marketing, communication occurs through social networks or web-based advertising, email, multimedia and push notifications.

 If you keep everything you learn or do with the goal of increasing revenues, profits, or both, you'll always be a successful digital marketer.
 Mentors offer invaluable guidance, advice, and networking opportunities for digital marketers at all levels.
 Of course, you can learn digital marketing through online courses, YouTube videos, webinars, podcasts, and blogs.
-Thinking, planning, and a basic understanding of design software are essential to being a digital marketer.
+Thinking strategically, planning ahead and having a basic understanding of design software are essential to being a successful digital marketer.